 3.3 Chronic HFD feeding and weight loss do not modulate microglial reactivity

 To examine the effects of moderate or rapid weight loss on the reactive state of microglia in the ARC, we performed immunofluorescence staining for microglia marker Iba1 in brain sections of mice undergoing weight loss interventions (Fig. 3A).
 Interestingly, we could not detect an increase in microglia RG between chow fed mice and any of the other study groups (Fig. 3B).
 This was consistent with either measuring Iba1 fluorescence intensity (Fig. 3C) or number of microglia (Fig. 3D).
-Weight loss did also not impact the reactive state of microglia in the ARC (Fig 3B-D).
-There was also no correlation between body weight loss and RG of microglia.
+Weight loss did also not impact the reactive state of microglia in the ARC (Fig. 3B-D).
+There was also no correlation between body weight loss and RG of microglia (Fig. 3E).

 3.4 Rapid weight loss induces RG in astrocytes but not in microglia